sindresorhus/got/readme.md

 Type: `Function[]`<br>
 Default: `[]`

 Called with [response object](#response).
 Each function should return the response.
-This is especially useful when you want to beautify the response body.
+This is especially useful when you want to refresh an access token.
 Example:

 ```js
 const got = require('got');